Black Rock Beacon: Yearly editions: 2006-2024

+In 2012, Mitchell Martin served as the Black Rock Beacon editor, quoting for The Guardian that year that it was estimated scalpers had snatched around 15,000 Burning Man tickets, although the estimate was rough.
+In September 2017, the Wall Street Journal described a "newspaper war" occurring between Burning Man journalists, noting that the Black Rock Beacon had held holding morning news meetings for that August's events, in one case delayed by dust storms.

+The Beacon did not publish from 2020 through 2023, largely because of the Covid pandemic.
+Three issues appeared in 2024.

+Business model

 The newspaper aims to publish daily editions during the annual Burning Man event.
 The Black Rock Beacon itself is ad-free and is funded through donations, though the paper does accept advertising on its web site.
 All of its content is made available under a Creative Commons license.